timeglass/glass/README.md

 ## Roadmap, input welcome!

 - __Supporting Other VCS:__ Timeglass currently only works for git repositories, mainly due to the number of hooks it provides. _What other version control systems would you like to see implemented?
 Input welcome [here](https://github.com/Timeglass/glass/issues/10)_
-- __Supporting other OSs:__ File monitoring is implemented differently across platforms.
-The current implementation uses FSEvents (OSX), let me know what other platforms you would like to see implemented [here](https://github.com/Timeglass/glass/issues/11)

 ## Known Issues